 Be Creative with Email:

-Many Resume/CV don’t get reviewed; they fail when confronted with Control F. This combination of keys is used to search for keywords on your Resume/CV.
-Search engines aren’t the only ones seeking for keywords..
-Have you ever wondered why you are required to submit your applications on pdf, doc, docx or txt format?
-They want to screen out Resume/CV that doesn’t contain the relevant keywords.
-An I.T firm seeking to employ candidates with ORACLE and PHP Certification will screen out every Resume/CV without those keywords… What’s my point?
-Add keywords to your Resume/CV.
+Many CVs don’t get reviewed; they fail when confronted with Control F. This combination of keys is used to search for keywords on your CV.
+Search engines aren’t the only ones seeking keywords… Have you ever wondered why you are required to submit your applications in pdf, doc, Docx or txt format They want to screen out a CV that doesn’t contain the relevant keywords.
+An I.T firm seeking to employ candidates with ORACLE and PHP Certification will screen out every CV without those keywords…

 Showing up unprepared:

 Congratulation if you finally got interviewed but that is just a means to an end.
 Don’t sit at home waiting for a call-up, SMS or a resumption letter.
 You have to follow up aggressively especially in Marketing or Sales related jobs.
-Chat up the interviewer if you have the chance before you leave the premise.
-Get contacts.
+Chat up the interviewer if you have the chance before you leave the premises.
+Get contacts

-3. Talk more about your productivity when you Resume/CV work.
+- Talk more about your productivity when you CV work.

 And I wish you luck….